pouchdb/pouchdb/docs/api.md

 **Note:**

-* Using the `complete` event on live changes is pointless because it will never fire.
+* The `'complete'` event only fires when you aren't doing live changes.
+With live changes, use the `'uptodate'` event instead.
 * The `changes()` method was not an event emitter before PouchDB 2.2.0, and instead of the `'change'` and `'complete'` events it took `complete` and `onChange` function options.
 This is deprecated and could be removed in PouchDB version 3.
 * The `'since'`option formally took 'latest' but has been changed to 'now' to keep consistency with CouchDB, 'latest' is deprecated but will still work to ensure backwards compatibility.